 Pest Specific Information for Tennessee:

-- Emerald Ash Borer in Tennessee
+- Emerald Ash Borer Regulations in Plain Language, TN Dept. of Agriculture

-- Imported Fire Ant Information and Map Archives
+- Imported Fire Ant Information, USDA APHIS

 If you have a suggestion for this page, please click on the Submit a Link ribbon below.